 It wasn’t long before Al Qassemi developed a passion for the social platform.
 When young, disenfranchised Arabs from Cairo to Tunis; Sanaa to Tripoli took to the streets, Al Qassemi channelled their voices, offering a news feed to the world.
 As Time magazine noted in 2011, ”to the extent that the revolution was tweeted, much of it came through the feed of Sultan Al Qassemi”.

 Today, Al Qassemi is a social media force of nature with 500,000 Twitter, 80,000 Facebook, and almost 21,000 Instagram followers.
+These figures are something coveted by many a wannabe influencer, but there is a quick fix when you can’t seem to increase your follower account at this rate; just use a followers app for an initial boost that will get your the exposure you need to attract new fans.
 Reflecting on the Arab Uprisings, Al Qassemi says: “I was completely intoxicated by what was happening, and part of me is still intoxicated by it.”
 At times, he recalls, he was tweeting every 45 seconds, translated speeches by Arab leaders verbatim, and even went so far as to live-tweet news updates during a family wedding.
 “I was completely zoned out.”

 These days his energies are more focused on Barjeel Art Foundation, which is devoted to modern and contemporary Arab artists.
 Through the foundation Al Qassemi has held exhibits everywhere from Sharjah to Toronto, and appears regularly on TV, radio, and public panels.
 He is also a Director’s Fellow at MIT Media Lab.